If I Told You That

-"If I Told You That" is a song by American singer Whitney Houston.
-It is the fifth track from her fourth studio album, My Love Is Your Love, which was released in November 1998 by Arista Records.
 A reworked duet version of the song with British singer George Michael was released on May 29, 2000, as the third single from Houston's first greatest hits album, Whitney: The Greatest Hits (2000).
-The remix was originally to feature Michael Jackson.
-Commercially, "If I Told You That" peaked at number 1 in Iceland, Croatia and Poland, while peaking at nine on the UK Singles Chart.
+Reactions to the duet were more mixed, with some praising the pairing and others criticizing its vocal chemistry and execution.
+Commercially, "If I Told You That" peaked at number one in Iceland, Croatia and Poland, while peaking at nine on the UK Singles Chart.
+The accompanying music video, directed by Kevin Bray, features Houston and Michael in a nightclub, where they eventually meet on the dance floor.